 Steel Piling Method

 The steel piling method is similar to concrete pilings and attempts to use the strength of steel to overcome the weaknesses that arise with the concrete methods.
-Pressed steel pilings are primarily used in the Austin, Dallas, Fort Worth, and San Antonio areas where conditions are dryer and soils are sandy or soils with harder strata between clay layers which would normally be the refusal point (the point where it takes more force to press the piling deeper than it does to lift the house) for concrete pilings.
+Pressed steel pilings are primarily used in the Austin, Dallas, and San Antonio areas where conditions are dryer and soils are sandy or soils with harder strata between clay layers which would normally be the refusal point (the point where it takes more force to press the piling deeper than it does to lift the house) for concrete pilings.

 Overall steel pilings are similar to the two other piling methods but with two notable differences.
 First, they have the benefit of being able to be driven deeper into the ground before refusal, which can be a major advantage in dryer soils.
 Unfortunately, they are frequently not pushed all the way to the refusal point, which means they could sag and fail to properly support the home.
 The other major difference is that the thinner pilings have less ability to resist the forces of shifting soil, especially upheaval, which can cause severe damage to a home’s concrete slab foundation.